nus-mornin-lab/datathon-vm/README.md

 sudo -H pip3 install pip -U
 sudo -H pip install pip -U
 ```
+The two commands should be run in this order for `pip` to remain pointing to `Python2 pip` because `pip3 install pip` will shadow `pip`.
+Can also try `--force-reinstall`.

 #### Install common packages
 Should have put all the package names in `requirements.txt`.